← Back to lessons

 You do not need a design mockup.
 You do not need wireframes.
 You do not need to know what HTML is.
 You just need to know what you want the page to say about you.

 Write your details down before continuing.
-Even in a notes app on your phone.
 Having your info ready means you can give Claude Code one clear prompt instead of feeding it pieces.

 02